 Respiratory infections are currently the most important types of contagious diseases that can spread among the horse population in this country.
 These include the influenza virus, equine herpes viruses-1 and -4, and strangles.

-Equine influenza is a major and economically important cause of acute respiratory disease.
+Equine flu is a major and economically important cause of acute respiratory disease.
 The incubation period is short — two to three days — and the virus can therefore spread rapidly.
 Infected horses can shed the virus for up to 10 days.

 Horses of all ages are susceptible, but infection is most common in young horses (two- to three-year-olds) and unvaccinated horses.
 Low-level infection may occur in vaccinated horses, but they are unlikely to develop serious disease and are less likely to spread the virus to others.